dope-projects/.github/profile/README.md

 dope projects is a **secret facility**, to build dope projects!

 Bunch of builders around the world to shape the future.
-Joining in hackathons, where we create solutions for a better world."
+Joining hackathons, where we create solutions for a better world."